 Key index cases were defined per…

 Key index cases for the specialty of Head and Neck included parotidectomy, neck dissection, oral cavity resection, thyroid or parathyroidectomy.
 Key index cases for the specialty of Otology and Audiology included tympanoplasty, mastoidectomy, and stapedectomy or ossiculoplasty.
 Key index cases for the specialty of Facial Plastics and Reconstructive Surgery included rhinoplasty, mandible or midface fractures, and flaps or grafts.
 Key index cases for the General and Pediatric subspecialties included congenital neck mass removal and bronchoscopy.
-Of note airway cases (pediatric and adult) and ethmoidectomy were not included as key index cases because…
+Of note, airway cases (pediatric and adult) and ethmoidectomy were not included as key index cases because…

-Data was collected from a 1 year period following the beginning of pandemic-related restrictions within United States medical centers.
-This period was defined as March 1st, 2020 to February 28th, 2021.
-A comparison pre-pandemic data set was also collected from the 1 year prior (March 1st 2019 to February 28th 2020).
+Data were collected from one year following the beginning of pandemic-related restrictions within United States medical centers.
+This period was defined as March 1, 2020, to February 28, 2021.
+A comparison pre-pandemic data set was also collected from the one year prior (March 1, 2019, to February 28, 2020).

-Epidemiologic data for COVID-19 cases was obtained from the Centers for Disease Control publically available data.10 Cumulative number of cases per capita on February 28th, 2021 were obtained for each state containing a residency included in the study, as well as for the United States as a whole.
-No data included personal health information and had been de-identified prior to collection.
-All study methods were performed with approval of the Colorado Multiple Institutional Review Board.
+Epidemiologic data for COVID-19 cases were obtained from the Centers for Disease Control and Prevention's publicly available data.10 Cumulative number of cases per capita on February 28, 2021, were obtained for each state containing a residency included in the study and for the United States as a whole.
+No data included personal health information and had been de-identified before collection.
+All study methods were performed with the approval of the Colorado Multiple Institutional Review Board.

-Statistical Analysis

-Data distribution was evaluated using Shapiro-Wilk normality test.
-Normally distributed data was analyzed with a Welsch two sample t-test.
-Non-parametric data was analyzed with a two-sided Wilcox test.
-Multivariate analysis was performed using a two-way ANOVA test.
-All statistical analysis was done on (need software information here.)
+Data distribution was evaluated using the Shapiro-Wilk normality test.
+Normally distributed data were analyzed with Welch's two-sample t-test.
+Non-parametric data were analyzed with a two-sided Wilcox test.
+Multivariate analysis was performed using a two-way ANOVA test with corrections for multiple comparisons.
+All statistical analysis was done using R (version 4.1.0, www.r-project.org).

 Results:

 Records from a total of 61,053 resident surgical cases were included.
-In the year prior to COVID-19 restrictions, the 6 participating residency programs reported 36,085 surgical cases performed by residents.
-In the year following the initiation of COVID-19 restrictions the same programs reported 24,968 surgical cases.
-All individual residency programs had a decrease in total cases reported (Figure 1).
-Statistical comparison of before and after revealed a decrease from a mean of 5,564 (need SD, SEM, or CI here) to 3,749 (need SD, SEM, or CI here), (need p value here) (Figure 1).
-There was no statistical difference between the decreases observed at different residency programs.
+In the year before COVID-19 restrictions, the six participating residency programs reported 36,085 surgical cases performed by residents.
+In the year following the initiation of COVID-19 regulations, the same programs reported 24,968 surgical cases.
+All individual residency programs had a decrease in total cases reported (p<0.01, Figure 1).
+Comparison of before and after revealed a decrease from a mean of 5,564 (SD+/- 1,337) to 3,749 (SD+/- 764, p<0.01) (Figure 1).
+There was not a statistically significant difference in the number of cases done before (mean = 1452) and after covid at the individual residency level (mean = 978, p = 0.24).

 Subgroup analysis of key index subspecialties demonstrated decreases in volumes in every subspecialty (Table 2).
-However there were no statistically significant differences between the subspecialties.
-Similarly, the subgroup analysis of type of hospital demonstrated decreases in each type but without any significant differences between the various hospital types (Table 2).
+However, there were no statistically significant differences between the subspecialties.
+Similarly, the subgroup analysis of the type of hospital demonstrated decreases in each type but without any significant differences between the various hospital types (p = 0.12, Table 2).

-(Given we are presenting much of the data in table form, this section is a not very substantial.
+(Given we are presenting much of the data in table form, this section is not very substantial.
 Anything else we should include here?)

 Discussion: